nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 For large prompts, writing them in a Git config file may be cumbersome due to the syntax.
 In such cases, you may consider placing the prompt into a separate file using `promptFile`.
-Resolution of paths follows the same logic as the [Git Config Includes](https://git-scm.com/docs/git-config#_includes).
+The resolution of paths follows the same logic as the [Git Config Includes](https://git-scm.com/docs/git-config#_includes).

 #### debug

 Enable logging of communication with the AI by setting `debug = true`.
-Logs will be saved to [SmartGit's settings directory](../Installation/Installation-and-Files.md#default-path-of-smartgits-settings-directory) following a specific naming pattern beginning with `ai-`.
+Logs will be saved to [SmartGit's settings directory](../Installation/Installation-and-Files.md#default-path-of-smartgits-settings-directory), following a specific naming pattern beginning with `ai-`.

 #### enabled

-This setting can be used to forcefully disable the usage of this configuration; this is especially useful when defining LLMs in your user `~/.gitconfig`.
+This setting can be used to disable the use of this configuration forcibly; this is especially useful when defining LLMs in your user `~/.gitconfig` file.
 If all _ai-commit-message_ configurations are disabled, the AI button above the **Commit View** in SmartGit will be hidden.

 #### autoTransferOptions

-Set `autoTransferOptions = true` to enable additional, potentially resource-intensive options in the Commit Message button popup, see above.
+Set `autoTransferOptions = true` to enable additional, potentially resource-intensive options in the Commit Message button popup.
+See above.

 ### Global Configuration Options

-If you provide an _ai-commit-message_ section with no _<name>_ value, any settings beneath it will be regarded as global settings, and will be applied to all other _ai-commit-message_ configurations.
+Suppose you provide an _ai-commit-message_ section with no _<name>_ value.
+In that case, any settings beneath it will be regarded as global settings and will be applied to all other _ai-commit-message_ configurations.

 ```